Zealth-AI/dockprom/README.md

 0. [Install pm2-metrics](https://www.npmjs.com/package/pm2-metrics) for pm2
 0. [Install docker-engine](https://docs.docker.com/engine/install/)
 0. [Install docker-compose](https://docs.docker.com/compose/install/)
-0. Follow the below instructions as per the official documentation below
+0. Clone the dockprom repository and follow the below instructions as per the official documentation below
+0. Change "host.docker.internal" to local IP on line number 43 in `prometheus/prometheus.yml` (Currently for staging - "10.160.0.5" and for prod - "10.160.0.4")
 0. Setup Nginx for domain redirection - currently using the following domains:
   - prom.staging.zealthlife.com : prometheus on staging
   - grafana.staging.zealthlife.com : grafanan on staging
   - prom.backend.zealthlife.com : prometheus on backend
   - grafana.backend.zealthlife.com : grafana on staging

+NOTE: When redeploying, please change the settings for pm2-metrics as per the 5th step above.

 dockprom
 ========